helm/chart-testing/doc/ct_lint.md

       --exclude-deprecated                   Skip charts that are marked as deprecated --excluded-charts strings              Charts that should be skipped.
 May be specified multiple times or separate values with commas
+      --github-groups                        Change the delimiters for github to create collapsible groups for command output
       --helm-dependency-extra-args strings   Additional arguments for 'helm dependency build' (e.g. ["--skip-refresh"] --helm-repo-extra-args strings         Additional arguments for the 'helm repo add' command to be specified on a per-repo basis with an equals sign as delimiter